Eboreg/de-googling/README.md

 ### Nerd notes

 The only major downside is that there isn't a really efficient and reliable way to mount my Mega files as a local directory.
-The [Mega CMD](https://mega.nz/cmd) utils include tools to serve your files via WebDAV and FTP, which in turn enables you to mount using [davfs2](https://savannah.nongnu.org/p/davfs2) or [CurlFtpFS](http://curlftpfs.sourceforge.net/), respectively.
+The [Mega CMD](https://mega.nz/cmd) utils include tools to serve your files via WebDAV and FTP, which in turn enables you to mount using [DAVFS2](https://savannah.nongnu.org/p/davfs2) or [CurlFTPFS](http://curlftpfs.sourceforge.net/), respectively.
 But the WebDAV solution has been a bit janky for me, sometimes refusing to work because of filenames with some weird characters, and the FTP alternative is in beta and has also been a bit buggy for me.

-The Mega SDK source code includes an [example implementation of a FUSE module](https://github.com/meganz/sdk/tree/master/examples/linux), but it's extremely basic and does not implement any caching.
+The Mega SDK source code includes an [example implementation of a Fuse module](https://github.com/meganz/sdk/tree/master/examples/linux), but it's extremely basic and does not implement any caching.
 This makes transfers way too slow for usages such as video streaming.
 I have actually been working on my own FUSE module, but as my C++ skills leave a lot to be desired, the future for this project is uncertain.

 The solution I have instead gone for is instead to store my music & video collections on a couple of disks connected to one of my Raspberry Pi's, and set up Mega syncs using their command line tool: